What Medical Benefits Is An Injured Employee Entitled to in Louisiana Workers Compensation?

 Payment of Medical Expenses and Bills

-So therefore, under Louisiana law, all medical treatment should be authorized and/or paid within 60 days from date the insurance company receives written notice of the treatment and expense.
+So, therefore, under Louisiana law, all medical treatment should be authorized and/or paid within 60 days from the date the insurance company receives written notice of the treatment and expense.

 So if an employee receives any medical bills for treatment relating to his or her work-related injury, the employee should immediately send the medical bills to the employer or preferably to the workers compensation insurance company.

 Or, if an employee incurs out-of-pocket medical expenses, then this employee should immediately send to the employer or the workers compensation insurance company an itemized list of out-of-pocket medical expenses and receipts paid by the employee so that the employee can be reimbursed as soon as possible.